Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 Q: I've tried breathing exercises and they didn't work.

 A: That's usually a capacity problem, not a technique problem.
-If you're doing the practices and staying Yellow, it's worth looking at what inputs are keeping your system activated — phone first thing, vague money anxiety, wrong-fit clients — and removing those alongside the practices.
+If you're doing the practices and staying Yellow, look at what inputs are keeping your system activated — phone first thing, vague money anxiety, wrong-fit clients — and remove those alongside the practices.
 Pouring water into a leaky bucket doesn't work.

 What Changes When Your Baseline Shifts to Green